 The truth is there is a lot of skill involved in 3D animation.
 Remember you have to create the assets first before incorporating movement into them.
 And the complexity of animation differs depending on the approach, which can be as complicated and costly as Motion Capture.

 In a nutshell, 3D animation is the process of giving 3D models, such as objects and characters, diverse movement.
-The uses of 3D animation span far and wide, reaching every modern industry we can think of.
+The uses of 3D animation span far and wide, influencing every industry you can think of.
 You can use it for:

 - Video Games